Zane-ucsd/CSE291-RAG-Group5/README.md

 - OpenAI API key for embeddings
 - Gemini API key for generation

+**Important**: It is recommended to install the GPU version of PyTorch corresponding to your system, otherwise the reranking speed may be significantly reduced.
+You can install the GPU version of PyTorch from the [official PyTorch website](https://pytorch.org/get-started/locally/) based on your CUDA version.

 ### 2. Setup Database and Import Data

 #### 2.1 Configure Database Connections